We may receive compensation when you click on links to products from our partners.

 Job hunting is a stressful path to begin, especially if you are just entering the working field after college or have experienced a lapse of time between jobs.
-The environment has changed when it comes to the application process, the amount of interviews and final acceptance.
+The environment has changed when it comes to the application process, the number of interviews, and final acceptance.
 Many years ago you could walk into a potential employer’s office, shake hands and start work immediately.
-The level of skilled expertise needed today, plus the sheer volume of candidates, has radically changed that process.
+The level of skilled expertise needed today, plus the sheer volume of candidates has radically changed that process.

 Knowing what to expect in the current setting can prevent a lot of questions and the feeling of continually hitting a brick wall.
 You may feel like more doors close than open and even those that are open aren’t very welcoming.
 There are qualities you can focus on today and sharpen to score an interview and make a lasting impression.

 The Application Process